Polish Underground State: Political representation

 The Underground State represented most, though not all, political factions of the Second Polish Republic.
 The Political Consultative Committee (PKP) represented four major Polish parties: the Socialist Party (PPS-WRN), the People's Party (SL), the SN, and the Labor Party (SP).
-The SP joined the PKP in June 1940, four months after the PKP was created; and the PPS-WRN withdrew from the PKP between October 1941 and March 1943.
+The SP joined the PKP in June 1940, four months after the PKP was created, and the PPS-WRN withdrew from the PKP between October 1941 and March 1943.
 Those parties, known as the Big Four, were also represented in the Home Political Representation (KRP).
 Compared to PKP and KRP, the Council of National Unity was much more representative, and included representatives of several smaller political groupings.
 Several other groups lacked significant representation in PKP and KRP, but nonetheless had supported the Underground State.
 For example, the nationalists from the National Radical Camp Falanga formed the Confederation of the Nation, which included most members of the pre-war far-right, partially merging with the ZWZ around 1941 and finally joining the AK around fall 1943.
-Non-Polish ethnic minorities, primarily the Ukrainians and the Belarusians, were not represented in the Underground State; however the Jews were.
+Non-Polish ethnic minorities, primarily the Ukrainians and the Belarusians, were not represented in the Underground State; however, the Jews were.

 The most important groups that refused to join the structures of the Polish Underground State included the communists (Polish Workers Party (PPR) and its military arm, the People's Guard, later transformed into the People's Army), and the far-right extremists from the National Radical Camp ABC (Group Szaniec and its military arm, the Military Organization Lizard Union).
-Both the extreme left (the communists) and the extreme right (the nationalists) did not recognize the Underground State and in some cases actively persecuted people connected with it.
+Both the extreme left (the communists) and the extreme right (the nationalists) did not recognise the Underground State and, in some cases, actively persecuted people connected with it.
 Only the PPR, however, opposed to Polish independence and supporting full inclusion of Poland in the Soviet Union, was seen as completely outside the framework of the State; the other groups were seen as a justifiable opposition.
 In 1944 PPR would become part of the Polish Committee of National Liberation (PKWN), a Soviet puppet government.